ozimmortal/commits/README.md

  -- People always tell you 'Be humble.
 Be humble.'
 When was the last time someone told you to be amazing?
 Be great!
 Be awesome!
 Be awesome!
 Wed Jan  8 00:00:26 2025

  -- My greatest award is what I'm about to do.
 Wed Jan  8 01:00:29 2025

+ -- I don't wanna see no woke tweets or hear no woke raps ... it's show time ... it's a whole different energy right now  Wed Jan  8 02:00:23 2025